pocoproject/poco/NetSSL_Win/doc/README.txt

   - SSLManager: The configuration properties used to configure the SSLManager are different from the ones used in NetSSL_OpenSSL.
 Please see the SSLManager header file for more information.
-    Furthermore, PrivateKeyPassphraseHandler's are not supported.
-The
-    initializeClient() and initializeServer() methods therefore do not have the PrivateKeyPassphraseHandler argument.
     The isFIPSEnabled() method is not available.

-  - X509Certificate: Loading a certificate from a file or stream, as well as saving a certificate is not supported.
+  - X509Certificate: Saving a certificate is not supported.

 Certificate and Certificate Stores
 ----------------------------------

-The test suite and samples expect a certificate with a subject name same as the host name to be available from the user's personal certificate store.
+The test suite and samples expect a certificate/private key file named any.pem, located in the current working directory.
+This can be changed by editing the testrunner.xml/TestSuite.xml configuration files.
+Alternatively, a certificate from the Windows certificate store can be used.
 A suitable self-signed certificate can be created using the Windows IIS administration console, then exported to a file, and re-imported into the user's personal store.